-A private telephone can be connected quickly and local calls are not metered and cost between 25-40 cents per call.
-Cheap phone cards for overseas calls can be purchased in newsagents or corner stores.
+A private telephone can be connected quickly and local calls are not metered and cost between 25 - 40 cents per call.
+Cheap phone cards for overseas calls can be purchased from convenience stores.
 Mobile (cell) phones are easily available and networks are extensive.
 Internet access is convenient and easily available.
 Overseas and local language newspapers are also readily available.
 At post offices you can post letters, make international phone calls and send faxes.